Muhamed404/solar-system/README.md

 ## CI/CD Pipeline Overview

 This project includes an automated CI/CD pipeline using Jenkins.
-The pipeline supports the following:
+It automates various stages such as code checkout, dependency installation, security scans, unit testing, Docker image management, and deployment to AWS, Kubernetes (via ArgoCD), and AWS Lambda.
+The pipeline integrates with tools like SonarQube, OWASP Dependency Check, Trivy, and ZAP:

 ### Key Features
 1. **Slack Notifications**: Sends build status notifications (`STARTED`, `SUCCESS`, `UNSTABLE`, `FAILURE`) to a Slack channel.